Skip to content

 Successful Request Headers

-Even when requests are successful, the service includes rate limit headers in the response:
+Even when requests are successful, the service includes rate limit headers in the response (from the first configured limit):

 These headers help clients monitor their usage and avoid hitting limits.